-Lay a firm foundation for yourself with a future that’s safe as houses in one of the variety of practical and supervisory career options offered by the construction industry
+Lay a firm foundation for yourself with a future that’s safe as houses in one of the variety of practical and supervisory career options offered by a career in the construction industry

 Construction is the UK’s biggest industry.
 Private housing, and especially industrial and commercial requirements, are expected to continue to be the main drivers for the sector over the next few years.
-Related trades vary widely and work in this field covers a huge variety of roles – from plant operator to surveyor, and from draughtsman to bricklayer.
+Related trades vary widely and work in this field covers a huge variety of roles – from plant operator and bricklayer to surveyor.
 If you are a practical person, someone who is interested in how things work and are put together, why not consider construction as a possible way to build your ideal next career?

 ‘The house building industry has increased its output at the steepest rate for decades.
 It is recruiting and training tens of thousands of new people to ensure it can provide the high-quality homes the country needs.’